oliviermizero/cards_game/README.md

 # cards_game
-My first repository on GitHub
+This is my first repository on GitHub and this is a project in which I created a card game and in the end, I involved some kind of war.